Krzysztof Matyjaszewski: Education and career

 One of the leading educators in the field of polymer chemistry, Matyjaszewski has mentored more than 300 undergraduate, graduate and postdoctoral students since joining Carnegie Mellon.
-He has co-authored 25 books, 100 book chapters and more than 1300 peer-reviewed scientific papers.
-According to Google Scholar, his work has been cited in the scientific literature more than 203,000 times, with an h-index of 214, making him one of the most cited chemists in the world.
+He has co-authored 25 books, 100 book chapters and more than 1,380 peer-reviewed scientific papers.
+According to Google Scholar, his work has been cited in the scientific literature more than 219,000 times, with an h-index of 221, making him one of the most cited chemists in the world.

 Matyjaszewski has received numerous awards for his work, including the 2023 National Academy of Sciences Award in Chemical Sciences, 2020 Grand Prix de la Fondation de la Maison de la Chimie, France, 2017 Benjamin Franklin Medal in Chemistry, 2017 Medema Lecture Award, 2015 Dreyfus Prize in the Chemical Sciences, 2014 National Institute of Materials Science (Japan) Award, 2012 Dannie Heineman Prize from the Göttingen Academy of Sciences, 2011 Wolf Prize in Chemistry and the 2009 Presidential Green Chemistry Challenge Award.
-He has been honored by the American Chemical Society (ACS) with the 2002 Polymer Chemistry Award, 2011 Applied Polymer Science Award, 2011 Herman Mark Award, 2015 Charles G. Overberger Prize, 2019 Chemistry of Materials Award, 2020 Paul Flory Polymer Education Award and 2020 Nichols Medal.
+He has been honored by the American Chemical Society (ACS) with the 2002 Polymer Chemistry Award, 2011 Applied Polymer Science Award, 2011 Herman Mark Award, 2015 Charles G. Overberger Prize, 2019 Chemistry of Materials Award, 2020 Paul Flory Polymer Education Award, 2020 Nichols Medal and the 2026 Blaise Pascal Medal in Chemistry from the European Academy of Sciences.
 He is a member of the U.S. National Academy of Engineering, National Academy of Sciences and National Academy of Inventors, as well as a member of the Polish, Australian and European Academies of Sciences.
 He also is an honorary member of the Israeli and Chinese Chemical Societies.

 Matyjaszewski's work has been recognized in his native country of Poland.
 In 2004, he received the annual Prize of the Foundation for Polish Science, the most prestigious scientific award in Poland, referred to as the Polish Nobel Prize.
 In 2005 he became a foreign member of the Polish Academy of Sciences.
-He received honorary degrees from Polish universities Lodz University of Technology in 2007, Poznań University in 2016 and Rzeszow University of Technology in 2024.
+He received honorary degrees from Polish universities Lodz University of Technology in 2007, Poznań University in 2016, Rzeszow University of Technology in 2024 and Jan Dlugosz University in 2026.
 He has also received honorary degrees from the Technion, Israel, the University of Ghent, Belgium, Russian Academy of Sciences, University of Athens, Greece, Polytechnic Institute in Toulouse, France, Pusan National University in South Korea., Universite P. & M. Curie, Sorbonne in Paris, University of Padua, Italy, University of Coimbra, Portugal and University of Crete, Greece.